DISCOVERIES

 agriculture with the intense practice of slash and burn cultivation in addition

-to burned forest acts stay practiced illegally." tell me Warren STANTON and
+to burned forest acts stay practiced illegally."

 Jack O 'NEIL while pointing me away from the high lands.